-OAD 126 ADVANCED WORD PROCESSING (3T) 3 credits PREREQUISITE: OAD 125 through classroom instruction and outside lab.
+OAD 126 ADVANCED WORD PROCESSING (3T) 3 credits PREREQUISITE: OAD 125

+This course is designed to increase student proficiency in using the advanced word processing functions through classroom instruction and outside lab.
 Emphasis is on the use of industry-standard software to maximize productivity.
 Upon completion, the student should be able to demonstrate the ability to generate complex documents such as forms, newsletters, and multi-page documents.